egarson/pycard/readme.md

 ## Sundry Comments

-* This code was developed on Ubuntu linux 2.6.38-11 using Python 2.7.1+ and git 1.7.4.1
+* This code was developed on Ubuntu linux 2.6.38-11 using Python 2.7.1+
-* I would be grateful to learn ways I might improve on this (albeit small) program should you have any suggestions
-* I have left quite a lot out of this short exercise and would be happy to expand further on any aspect thereof

 ## License

 Copyright (C) 2011 Edward Garson.

 This code is released under the terms of the MIT license as described by the included file MIT-LICENSE.txt.

-## Conclusion

-Thank you for your interest.

-Edward Garson

-September 2011